DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Many laws include privacy protections for personal data
     - The EU’s GDPR has strong privacy rules that apply to any org anywhere that stores or processes the personal data of EU residents; these individuals must be told how their data is collected and used, and they must be able to opt out
   - The privacy guidelines of the **Organization for Economic Co-operation and Development (OECD)** require orgs to avoid unjustified obstacles to trans-border data flow, set limits to personal data collection, protect personal data with reasonable security and more
-  - Fourth Amendment to the US Constitution: the right of the people to be secure in their persons, houses, papers, effects against unreasonable search and seizure
+  - **Fourth Amendment** to the US Constitution: the right of the people to be secure in their persons, houses, papers, effects against unreasonable search and seizure
+  - It sets the “probable cause” standard that law enforcement officers must follow when conducting searches and/or seizures of private property.
+It also states that those officers must obtain a warrant before gaining involuntary access to such property.
   - **Electronic Communication Privacy Act (ECPA)**: as amended, protects wire, oral, and electronic communications while those communications are being made, are in transit, and when they are stored on computers; makes it a crime to invade electronic privacy of an individual, and it broadened the Federal Wiretap Act
   - HIPAA: see above
   - HITECH: see above
   - California SB 1386 (2002): immediate disclosure to individuals for PII breach
   - **California Consumer Privacy Act (CCPA)**: The CCPA applies to:
     - For-profit businesses that collect consumers’ personal information (or have others collect personal information for them),
+    - was the first sweeping data privacy law enacted by a U.S. state.
     - Determine why and how the information will be processed,
     - Do business in California and meet any of the following:
       - have a gross annual revenue > $25 million;